-I worked in academic and public libraries for ten years.
-In my last position I served as a children’s librarian in an inner city branch.
-I was trained through the American Library Association (ALA) program Every Child Ready to Read where I developed a passion for helping parents raise readers from birth.
+Jessica Smith has ten years experience in academic and public libraries.
+Currently she serves as a Children’s Librarian in a Cleveland inner-ring suburb.
+Trained through the American Library Association (ALA) program Every Child Ready to Read, she developed a passion for helping parents raise readers from birth.

-I left the library world in 2008 to raise my growing family.
-By applying the knowledge and techniques I learned from library school and the ALA all three of my children were reading independently by age 5.
-I continue to work as a volunteer in a Reach Out and Read program modeling reading for parents to engage their young readers.
+By applying the knowledge and techniques she learned from library school and the ALA all three of her children were reading independently by age 5.
+She worked as a volunteer in a Reach Out and Read program modeling reading for parents to engage their young readers.
 She continues to volunteer at the Cleveland Kids Book Bank, which helps distribute books to various agencies and schools within Northeast Ohio to build home libraries and literacy skills.
 And for two years worked as a a literacy specialist with Daily Dose of Reading.

 Research shows that by reading to children starting at birth helps immensely in future school success.
-(The Word Gap, NAEYC) By choosing books that focus on pre-reading skills parents will help build future readers.
+(The Word Gap, NAEYC) By choosing books that focus on pre-reading skills parents build future readers.